Independent Living

 Learn to Use Public Transportation

-Through travel training, consumers learn how to independently use public transportation so they can get to where they want to go safely and with confidence.
+Through travel training, consumers learn how to independently use public transportation to get to where they want to go safely and confidently.

 Our certified Travel Trainer works with individuals to assess their needs and helps them identify and implement their travel plans.
 Contact us for more information.